 We’re a long-standing believer in shareholder activism.

 We’ve long been a champion of active shareholder involvement on a number of levels, from directly engaging company management to challenging take-over bids.
 We also engage other market participants and shareholders, even in cases where we may not necessarily hold the stocks in question.
 In some instances, we have engaged the exchanges and regulators directly, mostly on issues of minority shareholder protection.
-We consider economic, social and governance (ESG) factors as part of our fundamental investment analysis, since we recognise that these issues can carry risks that could affect our environment and broader economy, as well as diminish potential investment returns for our client portfolios.
+We consider environmental, social and governance (ESG) factors as part of our fundamental investment analysis, since we recognise that these issues can carry risks that could affect our environment and broader economy, as well as diminish potential investment returns for our client portfolios.

 We are a signatory to the United Nations Principles for Responsible Investment (UNPRI) and subscribe to the principles of the Code for Responsible Investing in South Africa (CRISA).
 In fact, we actively participated in drafting CRISA.